 Blood test for vitamin D deficiency

-The most accurate way to measure how much vitamin D is in your body is the 25-hydroxy vitamin D test.
-In the kidney, 25-hydroxy vitamin D changes into an active form of the vitamin.
-The active form of the vitamin can be measured through a blood test.
-The active form of vitamin D helps control calcium and phosphate levels in the body.
-The normal range is 80 to 120 nanomols per litre (nmol/L).
+The most accurate way to measure how much vitamin D is in your body is a blood test to measure 25-hydroxy vitamin D in your bloodstream.
+This is a form of vitamin D produced in the liver.
+In the kidney, 25-hydroxy vitamin D is converted into an active form of the vitamin for use by the body to help control calcium and phosphate levels.

 Safe sun exposure

-It doesn’t require putting on a bikini or trunks, but the bigger the area of the body uncovered, the more vitamin D the body makes.
+It doesn’t require putting on a bikini or trunks, but the larger the area of the body uncovered, the more of the vitamin the body makes.

-After the daily vitamin D top-up, the usual sun protection measures should be taken, including using sun protection factor or at least SPF 15.
+Other than a daily vitamin top-up, the usual sun protection measures should be taken, including using sun protection factor of at least SPF 15.